-You’ve probably seen that mysterious HDR badge on some of your photos and the HDR setting in your Camera app. iPhone’s HDR mode can dramatically improve your shots — if you just know how to use it.
+You’ve probably seen that HDR badge on some of your photos and the namesake setting in your Camera app. iPhone’s HDR mode can dramatically improve your shots — if you just know how to use it.
 In this guide, we’ll lay out what HDR is, why you need it, and what the difference is between an HDR vs a non-HDR photo.
 Plus, we’ll take a closer look at Apple’s hot new tech: Smart HDR on iPhone XS.

 So what is the HDR setting in iPhone Camera?

 HDR means high dynamic range: basically, more shades between the lightest and the darkest one.
 If HDR mode is on, your iPhone’s camera actually takes three photos: one very bright, capturing the darker parts of the scene well; one very dark, with the lightest parts retaining color and detail, and one of regular brightness.
 The best fragments of these photos are then glued together to produce one vivid, well-detailed image.